PavanRangani/docs/docs/prd/legal-entities/delete-legal-entity.md

 - When underlying data of legal entity is associated with other legal entity, doesn't allows to delete it

   > - When any Asset of Foundation is linked with other Individual’s Insurance.
 In this case the foundation can not be deleted.

+- When any entity is added as an Investor, the entity won’t be deleted.
+Shows that LP name in the delete not possible dialog.

 ### UI Requirement